root-stone-x/site-elements/README.md

 # Testing
 The banners and the site should be up and running.
 As mentioned before, wait about five minutes for the servers to update; sometimes may take more.
 If it takes too long, the most common issues are:
 - The Deltas of GitHub didn't resolve; this problem often occurs when the delivery load is too big.
-The problem is related to the single file sizes being too large and too many files; yes, GitHub has some trouble uploading too many individual files.
+The problem is related to the single file sizes being either too large or too many files are being uploaded at once.
 - Clear the browser cache and reload the banners.
 - Will sound mundane but still worth mentioning that you likely uploaded the wrong files.
 Easy fix.